bitcoinops/bitcoinops.github.io/_topics/en/swap-in-potentiam.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 ## Should be less than 500 characters
 excerpt: >
-  **Swap-in-Potentiam (SIP)** is a protocol designed to enable the immediate transfer of already-confirmed onchain Bitcoin funds to the Lightning Network, lowering trust requirements by precommitting to an LSP and incorporating a timeout mechanism for unilateral access.
+  **Swap-in-Potentiam (SIP)** is a protocol that facilitates the immediate transfer of confirmed on-chain Bitcoin to the Lightning Network.
+It reduces trust requirements compared to other instant channel opening methods like 0-conf channels by pre-committing to a Lightning Service Provider (LSP) and incorporating a timeout mechanism for unilateral access.

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"